NidheeshaT/vertexai-api/README.md

     pip3 install -r requirements.txt
     ```

-4. Generate a Google Cloud API key and save it in a file named CREDENTIALS in env.
+4. Generate a Google Service Account config file and save it in a file named CREDENTIALS in env.

 5. Then, run the development server:
     ```bash: